betalectic-reusejs/shared-configs/README.md

 # How to use:

 Following are the instructions that you need to follow for using Prettier/EsLint shared configuration.
-Each Individual package have their own readme file which give a specialised set of instructions to use the package.
 Configuration steps will for EsLint and Prettier are different and general steps are given below:

 > Following are some extensions that will allow you to get full use out of Prettier and EsLint
 > **Prettier - Code formatter**